apache/airflow/docs/apache-airflow-providers-standard/sensors/file.rst

 FileSensor
 ==========

-Use the :class:`~airflow.sensors.filesystem.FileSensor` to detect files appearing in your local filesystem.
+Use the :class:`~airflow.providers.standard.sensors.filesystem.FileSensor` to detect files appearing in your local filesystem.
 You need to have connection defined to use it (pass connection id via ``fs_conn_id``).
 Default connection is ``fs_default``.